-Our intention is to animate broad public deliberation about how DNA privacy and security issues can best be addressed to achieve the twin goals of both facilitating on-going research while ensuring that state-of-the art privacy and security measures are adopted.
-This public discussion should include all relevant stakeholders - not just those who are already involved and invested in the current genomics field, but also representatives of those ordinary citizens who are soon to be affected by the genomics revolution (whether they like it or not).
+Should we be having broader public deliberation about how DNA privacy and security issues can best be addressed?
+What is the public's role in realizing the twin goals of accelerating discovery and treatment - while ensuring that privacy and security are respected?
+This discussion should include all relevant stakeholders - not just those who are already involved and invested in the current genomics field, but also representatives of those ordinary citizens who are soon to be affected by the genomics revolution (whether they like it or not).